BowinYem/Game/Game/Overview.md

 TODO / IDEAS:

+- Bug - projectiles will sometimes not despawn when colliding with the edge of the screen

 - Check this: if the projecile pool is being "fully used", then you cant "spawn" a new projectile

 - Change SpriteComponent::SpriteComponent(const std::string& filePath), so that it accepts two additonal argument that determine the size to render the sprite ingame